UKCloud/documentation/articles/portal/ptl-ref-portal-api.md

 ## My Calls API (Removed)

 > [!IMPORTANT]
-> With the move to the new My Calls service management tool this functionality is no longer available
+> With the move to the new My Calls service management tool, this functionality is no longer available.

 ### GET /api/my_calls